indiamos/indiamos.github.io/projects/e-books.md

 ## NBC Publishing (2012–2014)

 The following books are all free, so you can download them and kick the tires yourself.
-Because they were published by NBC, “enhanced” versions of each, with embedded video files, are also available.
+Because they were published by NBC, “enhanced” versions of each, with embedded video files, are also available. _For those who like that sort of thing, that is the sort of thing they like._

 -   _Operation Money: A Financial Guide for Military Service Members and Families_ by Jean Chatzky (2014) – \[[Google Books](https://books.google.com/books?id=HrpPBAAAQBAJ "Operation Money at Google Books"), [iBooks](https://itunes.apple.com/us/book/operation-money/id910815148?mt=11 "Operation Money for iBooks"), [Amazon](https://www.amazon.com/Operation-Money-Financial-Military-Families-ebook/dp/B00MVKUE94 "Operation Money for Kindle"), [Kobo](https://www.kobo.com/us/en/ebook/operation-money "Operation Money at Kobo")\]
 -   _His Holiness The Dalai Lama: A Message of Spiritual Wisdom_ (2013) – \[[Google Books](https://books.google.com/books/about/His_Holiness_The_Dalai_Lama.html?id=7Q9OAQAAQBAJ "His Holiness at Google Books"), [iBooks](https://itunes.apple.com/us/book/his-holiness-the-dalai-lama/id725014807?mt=11 "His Holiness for iBooks"), [Amazon](https://www.amazon.com/His-Holiness-Dalai-Lama-Spiritual-ebook/dp/B00FT694AC "His Holiness for Kindle"), [Kobo](https://www.kobo.com/us/en/ebook/his-holiness-the-dalai-lama-1 "His Holiness at Kobo")\]